aws-samples/aws-microservices-deploy-options/spinnaker.md

 The output should include a secret named similarly to **spinnaker-robot-token-xxxx**.
 Copy that token name for use below.

-Retrieve the token from the s**pinnaker-robot-token-xxxx **using the following command:
+Retrieve the token from the **spinnaker-robot-token-xxxx** using the following command:

 ```
 kubectl get secret <secret name> -o jsonpath="{['data']['token']}" | base64 -D